Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_datacaching.md

 // Then we can handle the IApizrResponse<T> response comming from Apizr var response = await _reqResManager.ExecuteAsync(api => api.GetUsersAsync());

-// Log potential errors and maybe inform the user about it if(!response.IsSuccess)
+// Log potential unhandled exceptions and maybe inform the user about it if(!response.IsSuccess && !response.Exception.Handled) {
-{
    _logger.LogError(response.Exception);
     Alert.Show("Error", response.Exception.Message);